Will Deer Move With Frost On The Ground

 Hunters often question whether deer will move with frost on the ground.
 Read on to learn more about how deer react to cold weather and frost.

 Deer movement tends to be at its peak whenever cold air takes hold over an area.
-This is especially true if this cold air has been ushered in by a relatively pronounced cold front.
+This is especially true if a relatively pronounced cold front has ushered in this cold air.

 Most now agree that this phenomenon has as much to do with the changes in barometric pressure accompanying such weather as the actual cold weather itself.

-Therefore, frost does not truly serve as a dictating factor toward deer movement, yet acts more as a natural characteristic of ideal deer movement weather.
+Therefore, frost does not serve as a dictating factor toward deer movement, but acts more as a natural characteristic of ideal deer movement weather.

-There is no absolute truth to the notion that deer movement is hindered by even the heaviest frosts.
+There is no absolute truth to the notion that even the heaviest frosts hinder deer movement.
 The opposite is true.

 What About Extremely Cold Mornings?